 Track your progress

 Unfortunately, our experience has been that the strategies and tactics used to unlock these objectives don’t always overlap and are quite nuanced.
 We’ve seen this first-hand both in our client work and in the marketing we do for Rattleback.
 Even objectives that look very similar on the surface — attracting clients you don’t know and opening doors into those you do — require different mindsets, strategies and tactics in order to achieve success.
-Generally, our advice is to narrow in on just one or two central objectives.
-Then, focus on the approach you plan to take and establish SMART (specific, measurable, achievable, relevant and time-based) goals you can use to determine what success means to your firm.
+Narrow in on just one or two objectives.
+Then, establish SMART (specific, measurable, achievable, relevant and time-based) metrics to track your progress.